JENSEN-IoT-Embedded-Project/firmware-pico/rain/README.md

 7. Cables

-8. A lcd screen (not necessary but good to have)
+8. A lcd screen (To see the distance of the object)

 ## Software: